Membership & Publications

 Benjamin G. Carter, J.D.,

-is an estate planning attorney at Texas Capital Bank Private Wealth Advisors.
-For more than fifteen years, Mr. Carter has devoted his practice to complex tax, estate and business succession planning as well as administration of estates.
+is an estate planning attorney and Head of Statewide Planning and Trust at Texas Capital Bank Private Wealth Advisors.
+For twenty years, Mr. Carter has devoted his practice to complex tax, estate and business succession planning as well as administration of estates.
 He earned a B.A. from Emory University and a J.D. from Washington University.
 Mr. Carter is a Fellow of the American College of Trust and Estate Counsel and board certified in estate planning and probate law by the Texas Board of Legal Specialization.
-Mr. Carter is active in the American Bar Association and serves as a vice-chair for the Estate and Gift Taxes Committee of the ABA's Tax Section.
+Mr. Carter is active in the American Bar Association and is the former chair for the Estate and Gift Taxes Committee of the ABA's Tax Section.
 He has lectured at numerous tax and estate planning seminars and has testified before the Department of the Treasury regarding proposed estate tax regulations.

 James M. Duggan, J.D., MBA